Due Friday, October 21 at 11:59 pm

-- The grace period expires Sun, Oct 11 at 11:59 pm Pacific, after which we cannot accept further late submissions.
+- The grace period expires Sun, Oct 23 at 11:59 pm, after which we do not accept further late work.

 Most students find that it takes some time to get comfortable thinking recursively.
 We recommend that you start the assignment early.
 Read over the problem statements today and get your brain starting to mull it over.
 There is not a large amount of code for you to write, but you want to give yourself plenty of time to wrap your head around this new way of solving problems.
 And while that beautiful recursive solution may be only a few elegant lines, you'll work hard on each line.
 Recursive code can be dense and complex and requires your full attention to get the details just right.